ruricolist/overlord/README.md

 Overlord is an experimental build/module system for Common Lisp, inspired by [Redo][] and [Racket][].

 Overlord enables *languages as libraries*.
+Overlord languages have several important properties:

+1. Embedded languages are first-class.
+Modules live in their own files, just like Lisp code, and are compiled into [fasls][], just like Lisp code.

+2. Languages can use any syntax.
+Unlike emedded DSLs, which are limited by what can be done with reader macros, full languages can use any parser they like.

+3. Languages are interoperable.
+Lisp code can import modules written in embedded languages; embedded languages can import other modules written in the same language, or in other languages.

-All Lisps handle language extension through macros.
+All Lisps handle language
+extension through macros.
 Common Lisp even allows extension at the syntactic level, with reader macros.
 But projects that go beyond internal DSLs, into full language implementations, end up in their own silos.
 With Overlord, modules written in hosted languages can be used in ordinary Lisp programs, and even (for languages implemented in Lisp) from modules written in other languages.

 Besides a module system, Overlord also offers a general-purpose build system.
 This is a case of what is good for the implementer being good